bsjerps/qdda/README.md

 - Data processing speed (DB index+merge) ~ 2000MB/s but will slow down a bit with large datasets
 - The SQLite database can be queried with standard SQLite tools

-Space requirements for database: Expect 16GiB for 4TiB scanned data @ 8K blocksize (1:250).
-You also need additional temp space for SQLite (worst case is SQLite "vacuum" requiring another 16GiB).

 Wiki page: http://outrun.nl/wiki/qdda

 Installation: qdda is built and packaged for EL6 (CentOS, RHEL etc).
 See wiki page for download